-In 1963, 50 years ago this month, Julia Child became the 1st superstar chef on TV.
-Her program was so influential, that the Smithsonian Institute features her kitchen, intact, as a permanent exhibit!
+In 1963, Julia Child became the 1st superstar chef on TV.
+Her program was so influential the Smithsonian Institute features her kitchen, intact, as a permanent exhibit.
 There was another side to Julia Child – one that the public knew little about.
-In 1943, twenty years earlier, during World War II she worked in the OSS, which was to become the CIA.
-She worked at the right hand of “Wild Bill” Donovan, the head of America’s foreign spies!
+In 1943 during World War II, she worked in the OSS, which became the CIA.
+She worked at the right hand of “Wild Bill” Donovan, the head of America’s foreign spies.
 With her husband, Julia Child moved from one dangerous post to another, serving our country before she learned how to cook.

 Robin Williams was one of the funniest comedians of all time.
 His improvisational skills were almost other-worldly!
-Yet behind the comic persona lay a complex man- intensely charitable and compassionate, but plagued by insecurity, battling addictions and vulnerable to depression.
-In this multi-media presentation, we will examine the fascinating life and sad death of Robin Williams – and watch as his amazing career took shape!
+Yet behind the comic persona lay a complex man – intensely charitable and compassionate but plagued by insecurity, battling addictions and vulnerable to depression.
+In this multi-media presentation, we will examine the fascinating life and sad death of Robin Williams – and watch how his amazing career took shape!